SAditya-310/Taskmanager-final/README.md

 * A dashboard to create and manage tasks
 * A home page that highlights the most important task
-* A profile page that shows user details and productivity analytics
+* A profile page with productivity analytics

-The goal is to make task management **simple, efficient, and smarter**.
+The goal is to make task management simple and efficient.

 ---